NXPPlugNTrust/nano-package/README.rst

 .. note::

-	Product Deployment => Make sure to store the SCP03 keys securly.
+	Product Deployment => Make sure to store the SCP03 keys securely.

 The Default Platform SCP keys for ease of use configurations are present in
 	- SE050 Configuration: https://www.nxp.com/docs/en/application-note/AN12436.pdf